 Also include your name as you wish it to appear in your by-line along with your email address.
 That way editors will be able to contact you directly should they be interested in publishing your piece.

 Photos are a major plus.
 If you have photos, you may send up to five along with your article as attachments.
-Please reduce them to 600 pixels wide before you send, and let us know if you have more to choose from.
+Please reduce them to 300 pixels wide before you send, and let us know if you have more to choose from.
+Photos should be retitled to better describe the photo.
+For example, instead of DSC_0019.JPG, call it ‘queen_victoria_hotel.jpg’.
+Please use underscores, and no spaces when you re-title.

 Priority Given to ITWPA Members